ian512549/new-nc-flix/README.md

     Add some rental rows we can query later.

-2. Create a single output with the following information:

--   store_id, location, number of customers in the same location
--   number of films available in store
--   most valued customer (customer with the most rentals)
--   most popular film (film with most rentals)
--   average rating of each store (calculated as average of all films in store) rounded to **1 decimal place**

-_hint: it might be helpful to build up the query bullet point by bullet point_

-**If there are any `null` ratings you should treat them as a 0 rating!**

-3. Jersey is having a movie night and wishes to rend a film!
+2. Jersey is having a movie night and wishes to rend a film!
 However they are limited by number of factors:

 -   The film must be age appropriate (classification of U)
 -   The film must be available in Leicester.